Yogurt Plus – Made with Raw Milk

 Raw Milk

 I love raw milk cheeses and yogurts, and I was excited to discover you can make Yogurt Plus with raw milk.
-I have been drinking raw milk for over twenty-two years.
+I have been drinking raw milk for over twenty-three years.
 Throughout my life, I have witnessed that many foods once deemed to be super healthy are now being deemed bad for you - and dairy is one of them.
 Often, it is not the food; it's what we have done to the food and what we have done to our guts that is the problem.
 Since so many people have stopped drinking dairy, their bodies stopped producing the enzyme lactase that helps them digest it.
 The enzyme lactase breaks down milk sugar (lactose).
 Lactase enzymes are found in the lining of the small intestine.
 They change the milk sugar into absorbable compounds – glucose and galactose.
 If your body does not produce enough lactase, lactose is not digested and absorbed in the small intestine in the usual way.

 There are a few things to know before you try making yogurt with raw milk.
 I can help you get the benefits of raw milk and yogurt which will help to build up your immune system and keep you strong.
 Plus, you will get vitamin C and extra B vitamins from raw milk that you otherwise wouldn't if you used pasteurized milk.